Pittsburgh synagogue shooting trial reaches final death penalty sentencing stage - KESQ

 Prosecution, defense offer arguments for and against Robert Bowers’ death

-Vasquez Schmitt, the prosecutor, started opening statements by telling jurors each of the 11 people killed were so much more than a victim.
+Vasquez Schmitt, the prosecutor, started opening statements by telling jurors each of the 11 people killed was so much more than a victim.

 “They were loved, they were unique, and they’ve left behind loved ones who had to endure the crushing weight of their loss,” she said.
 “You are going to learn about how they lived and how they loved and how much they are missed by those who loved them.”